 Figure 1.1.
 Regions of New York State used in discussing bedrock geology (in Chapters 4 through 10) and glacial features (in Chapter 13).
-Digitized by the New York State Library from the Library's collections.

-CHAPTER 2 CLOCKS IN THE ROCKS Measuring Geologic Time1
+Chapter 2 CLOCKS IN THE ROCKS

+Measuring Geologic Time1

 Geologic history takes in a vast amount of time, close to 4.6 billion years.
 The relative time scale, which is based mainly on observations about rocks and the fossils they contain, puts geologic events in historical order.
 The discovery of radioactivity and the development of radiometric dating gave us the first reliable way to create a quantitative time scale.
 This scale assigns ages, in years before the present, to the events in the relative time scale.